Naktakala/Njoy2ChiConverter/README.md

 # Njoy2ChiConverter
-Converts NJoy output to Chi-Tech Multigroup Transport cross-section format (.csx format).
+Prepares NJOY inputs and converts NJOY output to Chi-Tech Multigroup Transport cross-section format (.csx format).

 ## How to use this converter